The rates calculator has been developed to provide residential ratepayers with an estimate of how their rates will change following:

 So does my land valuation affect what I will pay under rates harmonisation?

-With a new harmonised rating structure to be introduced on 1 July 2021, Central Coast ratepayers may see an increase or a decrease in their rates dependant on the location and value of the property.
+With a new harmonised rating structure from 1 July 2021, Central Coast ratepayers may see an increase or a decrease in their rates dependant on the location and value of the property.

-Currently, ratepayers from the former Wyong LGA pay more than ratepayers in the former Gosford LGA.
+Ratepayers from the former Wyong Shire Council area paid more than ratepayers in the former Gosford City Council area.
 Will that change with rates harmonisation?

 Under rates harmonisation, the creation of a uniform rating structure will mean some of the existing rates will go up and some will go down from 2021-22.